 "An extraordinary sensitiveness artist"

-The Italian pianist Cesare Pezzi performs regularly in Europe (Italy, Austria, Belgium, France, Holland, Lithuania, Estonia, Monaco, Sweden, Switzerland) and in the United States as both a soloist and in chamber music ensembles.
+Italian pianist Cesare Pezzi performs regularly in Europe (Italy, Austria, Belgium, France, The Netherlands, Lithuania, Estonia, Monaco, Sweden, Denmark, Switzerland) and in the United States as both a soloist and in chamber music ensembles.
 This contributed to his winning the prestigious Chiarappa Chamber Music Prize in Florence in 2013 and to playing with many eminent musicians, such as Francesco Manara, Paolo Andreoli, the Quartetto di Cremona, the Čiurlionis Quartet, the Quartetto Guadagnini, Nikolay Sugahev, Sylvia Danburg Volpe (from MET Orchestra), world-renowned tenor Matthew Polenzani and many others.
 His New York débuts in 2015 at the Lincoln Center and in Vilnius Philharmonic Hall in May 2016 received both great critical acclaim.

 In 2012 he made his début at the 75th Festival of the Maggio Musicale Fiorentino with a Debussy Recital.
 In Italy he has played at the most important festivals of Rome, Florence, Venice, Genoa, Bologna, Brescia, Pisa, Bari, for Ravenna Festival, Società del Quartetto of Milano, Mantova Chamber Music Festival, ROF Pesaro, Amici della Musica di Cagliari, Festival "Città di Lucca", Associazione Mariani of Ravenna and many others.
 Furthermore, in 2008 he did the première of the Menuhin Sonata by Russian composer Rodion Schedrin in Sala Piatti, Bergamo.